 Store Alfredo sauce in a glass jar with a lid in the refrigerator for 3-5 days.

-I don’t usually recommend reheating Alfredo Sauce in a microwave because it separates easily if it is overheated.
+I don’t really recommend reheating Alfredo Sauce in a microwave because it separates easily if it is overheated.
 The key to reheating Alfredo sauce is low and slow.

 If you wish to try and reheat it in a microwave, use lower power setting and heat it up for 30 seconds at a time, stirring in between.